Phil Armour

 Phillip Armour (born December 9, 1976) is an American former professional football player who was a center for the Indianapolis Colts of the National Football League (NFL).
 He played college football for the North Texas Mean Green.

 Armour accepted a full football scholarship from the University of North Texas (Denton, TX) in January 1995.
 After starting for 4 years at UNT, Armour signed with the Indianapolis as an undrafted free agent immediately after the 1999 NFL Draft.
 After being injured in his first training camp with the Colts and being placed on injured reserve for the entire 1999 season, Armour made the Colts' 53-man roster for the 2000 season.
 He was released by the Colts in April 2001, and retired from professional football in 2003.

-Early years
+Early life

 Armour was born in Geneva, IL, to Corin J. Armour and Joe C. Armour.
 He lived in the suburbs of Chicago until 2nd-Grade, when his mother relocated he and his sister (Sonja F. Clay, née Armour) to Frisco, TX, to live with their maternal grandparents.
 Armour, his sister and his mother then moved to Denton, TX, a year later to begin 3rd-Grade.
 Armour attended Evers Park Elementary for 3rd and 4th-Grade, Hodges Elementary for 5th and 6th-Grade, Strickland Middle School for 7th-thru-9th-Grade, and Denton High School for 10th-thru-12th-Grade; he graduated from DHS in May 1995.